sarveshadithya17/E-commerce_product_recommendation_system/README.md

 ## How to deploy in the local system?

-I have used the default flask app to run and deploy in the terminal.
+*I have used the default flask app to run and deploy in the terminal.
+* Here after running the the main .ipynb file at last save the "final_ratings_matrix.csv" in the main directory.
+* Replace appropriate file paths in the project, in your own system file paths after downloading the files like datasets and "final_ratings_matrix.csv"
 ## **Steps to run the flask app:**
   1. run the **run_app.py**.
   2. after succesfull running you will get the message as -